 Even in those states that have one or more funeral service programs, there are large numbers of potential students who live too far from a campus to enroll.
 This lack of access to funeral service education programs nationally has led to a growing shortage of funeral directors/embalmers.
 Employment of funeral directors is expected to grow about as fast as average for all occupations.
 Those who embalm and are willing to relocate should have the best job prospects.

 AAMI has chosen to offer its entire associate degree in funeral service education online in order to help solve this national access problem.
 In January 2006, AAMI began offering the first online courses.
-All but the two clinical courses are offered online.
-As required by the national accrediting association for funeral service education (The American Board of Funeral Service Education) the clinical portion of two courses (i.e., Restorative Art and Embalming) must be taken on-site in New York City.
-To accommodate online learners, these courses will be compressed and intensified into a CAPSTONE experience in the student’s final semester.
+All but two clinical/lab courses are offered online.
+As required by the national accrediting association for funeral service education (The American Board of Funeral Service Education) the clinical/lab portion of two courses (i.e., Restorative Art and Funeral Directing Practicum) must be taken on-site in New York City.
+To accommodate online learners, these courses will be compressed and intensified into a one-day experience in the student’s final semester.
+Additional time on Campus will be required if students have not met required clinical/embalming requirements.

 The Online Program is identical to our Campus Program in the courses offered, the course content and the requirements that a student must complete for graduation.
 Both programs require the completion of 69 credits of prescribed courses.
 Students taking courses online may work on their courses anytime during the day or evening that is convenient for them.